chofstede/ansible_jailexec/tests/integration/README.md

 2. Check jail is running: `jls` on the FreeBSD host
 3. Ensure Python is installed in the jail
 4. Review GitHub Actions logs for detailed error messages
+5. For IPv6 hosts, ensure you're using a runner with IPv6 support